Rating: | 8.9 / 10 |

 Durability | 2.2 / 2.5 |

 From my perspective the is no such thing as a perfect hat.
 There is always some small issue that I just find annoying.
 Over the years I have moved a way from rigid broad brimmed hats as they often catch on fully loaded packs and will often ‘scrape’ creating an annoying noise as I walk that tends to drive me insane.
-I now favour the cap style hat with a cape as I find this to be the most versatile, regardless of the weather.
-I am currently trying to decide between two caps.
+I now favour the hats with a cape as I find this to be the most versatile, regardless of the weather.
+I am currently flipping between two hats for my outdoor activities deepening in the time of the year.
+These two hats are very different in appearance but are from the same company.

-You can purchase the Sunday Afternoons Guide Cap in store or online from a number of stores including Wild Earth or Amazon
+You can purchase the Sunday Afternoons Guide Cap in store or online from Amazon Australia, Wild Earth, or from Wildfire Sports

 The cap without the cape attached